OpenNMT/OpenNMT-tf/docs/training.md

 * training and evaluation loss
 * training speed
 * learning rate
-* gradients norm
 * computation graphs
 * word embeddings
-* decoder sampling probability

 ## Replicated training

 OpenNMT-tf training can make use of multiple GPUs with *in-graph replication*.
-In this mode, the main section of the graph is replicated over multiple devices and batches are processed in parallel.
+In this mode, the graph is replicated over multiple devices and batches are processed in parallel.
 The resulting graph is equivalent to train with batches `N` times larger, where `N` is the number of used GPUs.

 For example, if your machine has 4 GPUs, simply add the `--num_gpus` option: